dotandimet/Allenby/talks/evogit.md

 ---

+## Caveats

-- Corollary: more complex, but more documentation, help and tutorials.
+- More complex, but more documentation, help and tutorials.
 - You can solve problems with git that you couldn't even create with subversion ;P

 ---